 You can also use the expressSyncSetup command or Oracle Enterprise Manager Fusion Middleware Control to create additional synchronization profiles.
-The import and export synchronization profiles created during the install process or with expressSyncSetup are only intended as a starting point for you to use when deploying your integration of Oracle Internet Directory and Microsoft Active Directory.
+The import and export synchronization profiles created during the install process or with expressSyncSetup are only intended as a starting point for you to use when deploying your integration of the Oracle back-end directory and Microsoft Active Directory.
 Because the default synchronization profiles are created using predefined assumptions, you must further customize them for your environment by performing the following steps in the order listed: